kaatinga/settings/README.md

 ### LoadUsingReflect() accepts only pointer to your configuration model

-The root model must be added to the `LoadUsingReflect()` signature via pointer:
+The root model must be initialized and added to the `LoadUsingReflect()` signature via pointer:

 ```go
 err := LoadUsingReflect(&EnvironmentSettings)